Lucas Patinho

-Lucas Garcia Benetão (born 6 March 1992 in Ribeirão Preto) is a Brazilian footballer who plays for Bali United F.C. in Indonesia as a midfielder.
+Lucas Garcia Benetão (born 6 March 1992 in Ribeirão Preto) is a Brazilian footballer who plays as a midfielder.

 Career

 A product of Atlético Paranaense and Fluminense and a Brazilian youth national team player, Patinho made his Série A debut with Fluminense in June 2012, coming on for Manuel Lanzini.
 Patinho was then sent on loan to Portugal where he played in two matches for Sporting Lisbon's reserve side.
 His next loan was to Croatian side HNK Hajduk Split, in January 2013, but failed to score a cap before he was returned, with his teammate Cassio, in April, to Fluminense.

 His next loan was in August 2013, when he joined Audax Rio on a loan. for the Copa Rio.